unnamed44/TDM/README.md

 (If you are using pinkie's proxy double click on the file pinkie_proxy_patch.bat)

+4. Set region in config.json

 ## Optional data (for dev)

    module manager [manager](https://github.com/Mathicha/manager)

+## Functions

+- Enraged notifier
+- Notify high damage on screen with skill image and number
+- DPS history(circular history: max 30 BAM) is shown in the UI
+- Simple skill log and analysis
+- rank system

 ## Usage

+- Type "!dps u" if you want to open UI or reload ui
 - It pops up automatically when you spawn in a dungeon
-- Type "!dps u" if you want to open UI
-- Set region in config.json

-## Functions

 - If you don't want the dps meter to pop up, press Close button.
 (X button on title is not the same)
 - You can automate party leaving message by setting party_leaving_msg in config.json.
 Then press LeaveParty button.
-- Reset clears history and npc data, Data is reset by switching charactors anyway.
-- DPS history is shown in the UI
-- To whisper the lastest dps to a user, type one's name in the input then press the button
+- To whisper the lastest/history dps to a user, type one's name in the input then press the button
-- Enraged notifier on UI
-- External UI (default web browser)

 ## Credits